DILAC has hosted two faculty fellows since opening in Fall 2016.

-Susanna Morris joins us as the Spring 2017 DILAC Fellow.
-Morris comes to us from Auburn University where she is Associate Professor and Director of Core Literature.
+Susanna Morris joined us as our Spring 2017 DILAC Fellow.
+Morris came to us from Auburn University where she is Associate Professor and Director of Core Literature.
 She received her Ph.D. from Emory University and her B.A. from Mount Holyoke College.
 Her research and teaching interests include African American and Caribbean literature since 1970, Black Feminisms—particularly in digital spaces—and Afrofuturism.
 Her first book, Close Kin and Distant Relatives: The Paradox of Respectability in Black Women’s Literature, was published by the University of Virginia Press in 2014.
 She is currently at work on a book length exploration of Black women, Afrofuturism, and feminism.
 She has also published articles in journals such as The Griot: The Journal of African American Studies, Signs: Journal of Women in Culture and Society, South Atlantic Quarterly, and Women’s Studies Quarterly.
 She is also a founding member and contributing writer for the popular feminist blog, The Crunk Feminist Collective.

 Joycelyn Wilson was our Fall 2016 fellow.
 She is currently an Assistant Professor in the Foundations of Education program in the Department of Learning Sciences and Technologies at Virginia Tech ‘s School of Education.
 She is also affiliate faculty in the Africana Studies Program, a Catalyst Fellow in the Institute for Creativity, Arts, and Technology (ICAT), and Hiphop Archive alumnus fellow at the W.E.B.
 Du Bois Research Institute at Harvard University.
 In 2008, she founded what is now the Four Four Beat Project.
 She is also the co-founder and co-chair of the Hip Hop Theories, Pedagogies, and Praxis SIG (Special Interest Group) for the American Educational Research Association (AERA).